Last Updated on January 23, 2022

 - Have a smooth, plain colored background.
 It helps in distinguishing products and making them shine and recognizable.
 Ideally, it is best to have a white background, but you can use different colors depending on the product colors.
 Various colored backgrounds come with a light tent.
 You can also use simple chart papers as backdrops or PVC vinyl sheets.

 - Have a 360-degree coverage of the product.
 A product well covered with nothing missing is important.
 For reference, check out other images for the product similar to yours will help. eBay, Amazon, etc. are some of the places where you can take references for angles.

 - Cover 80% of the frame with the product.
 Crop as close as 10% to the edge of the product.
 Make sure you don’t crop out product though since in diagonal placement, plenty of frames will be empty and that is normal.

-- Respect the colours of the product.
-Don’t try to be over-dramatic in using colours for background or props.
-In product photography, the main subject is the product itself which needs to come out very well.
+- Respect the colors of the product.
+Don’t try to be over-dramatic in using colors for background or props.
+In product photography, the main subject is the product itself, which needs to come out very well.